jyotiprakashh/BillShot/README.md

 # Invoice SaaS with Next.js and Neon

-A modern, scalable invoicing Software-as-a-Service (SaaS) application built with Next.js and powered by Neon Postgres.
+A modern, scalable invoicing application built with Next.js.

 ## Overview